SCATTER Common Envelope Formalism for Triples: The Triple is not Hierarchical

 \subsection{Overview}

 When the triple is not hierarchical, we do not expect it to be dynamically stable at the start of the CE.
 All things being equal, the population of CE triple-star systems should be dominated by systems that are stable in their pre-CE state, simply because stable states are longer lived.
 There are, however, situations in which dynamical stability may not be satisfied.
 These include systems that have recently undergone episodes of stellar and/or binary evolution.
 In addition, dense stellar environments, such as within globular clusters or near the centers of galaxies, promote interactions between stars that can alter orbits or even produce capture events.
 Such interactions may yield triples in which the interstellar separations are comparable to each other.
 Finally, tidal disruptions of a passing star by a binary system may produce the type of system we consider in this section.
-In this case, the donor is the captured star.
-Non-hierarchical triple-star states are potentially common.

 It is also important to note that the conditions for dynamical stability may not be the only determinants of whether a triple-star state is long lived.
 This is because non-dynamical physical effects can be significant.
 For example, tidal forces and/or heavy winds may be in play.
 Thus, the conditions for stability may be altered.
+Although we expect that non-hierarchical triples form at most a small fraction of all triples experiencing a CE, we consider them for the sake of completeness.